Blog

 Sumter County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 6 and first fall frost is December 6.

-Sumter County County sits in USDA Zone 9b.
+Sumter County sits in USDA Zone 9b.
 Gladiolus grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Gladiolus grow in Sumter County County's climate?
+Can Gladiolus grow in Sumter County's climate?

 🌱